-This is where the majority of web traffic is coming from and it will continue to accelerate in the near future.
+This is where most web traffic comes from, and it will continue to accelerate shortly.

 According to statistics, over half of all search traffic is already conducted on smartphones and tablets.

-And remember that B2B prospects conduct an overwhelming amount of their research BEFORE deciding to visit an agency or service provider’s website, so if you’re losing them on mobile, you’re losing them period.
+And remember that B2B prospects conduct an overwhelming amount of their research BEFORE visiting an agency or service provider’s website, so if you’re losing them on mobile, you’re losing them, period.

 More Sales-Ready B2B Website Examples